tldr-pages/tldr/pages/linux/nixos-option.md

 `nixos-option nix.buildMachines`

-- List key on another NixOS configuration:
+- List all subkeys of a given key on another NixOS configuration:

 `NIXOS_CONFIG={{path_to_configuration.nix}} nixos-option {{option_key}}`